jelspace/browser.c/README.md

 and run 'browser':
 ./browser

 You can install missing libraries using your package manager (e.g., apt on Debian/Ubuntu, dnf on Fedora).
-For example:

 check_libs.sh file is automated script that will check which required libs are installed in your system